 Colliding with Another Boat or Fixed Object

-A boat may collide with another object if the vessel is moving too fast, or the operator is not paying attention.
+A boat may collide with another object if the vessel is moving too fast or the operator is not paying attention.
 Boat collisions can result in serious injuries, including burns, broken bones, and near-fatal drowning.
-An operator who has little to no experience operating a boat may not have the skills to prevent an accident from happening.
+An operator with little to no experience operating a boat may not have the skills to prevent an accident.

 Leaking fuel tanks and flammable gas can result in a boat exploding.
-This can result in severe burns that require immediate medical attention.
-If this happened in your situation, liability may rest on the boat’s manufacturer or attending mechanic.
+This can cause severe burns that require immediate medical attention.
+If this happened in your situation, liability may rest with the boat’s manufacturer or mechanic.